xli1224/stephenmcd.github.com/_posts/tumblr/2010-09-28-on-modern-web-development.md

 These languages stand in great contrast to modern dynamic languages such as Python and Ruby.
 Ask any Python or Ruby developer which IDE they use and the majority of them will tell you they don't need one.
-These languages are terse, use flat heirarchies in their libraries and are incredibly expressive.
+These languages are terse, use flat hierarchies in their libraries and are incredibly expressive.

 #### Security